Local railway company crests

 Above-left we are again on the central platform (I lost track of the platform number - 2A I think?) looking at the lines curving away towards Stafford.
 Above-right we are in the same spot but looking across to platform 4 where a single-unit DMU awaits a green light.

-Track works vehicles
+Wolverhampton station track works vehicles

 Above we are again on the central platform but looking across the engineers sidings to the extreme right - over the wall on the far-right side is the drop down in levels to the Low Level Station (there is an almost reverse of this shot on the Low Level page).
 For those of you wanting to get a closer look at the engineers vehicles in the distance, click on the 'Train Photos' link on the left-hand menu.

-Above-left we can see that a new overhead concourse has been built to span the station with stairwells dropping to each platform.
+Since my original visit to the site in September 2003, a new platform has appeared on what was the site of the engineer's sidings seen in the above phtographs so I felt it time to revisit and see what had been done.
+Above-right we can see that a new overhead concourse has been built to span the station with stairwells dropping to each platform.
 This concourse was constructed to facilitate entry to the new Platform 4 - furthest from camera.

-Above-right we are standing on the concourse with the site of the engineer's sidings to the left of the DMU pictured.
+Above we are standing on the concourse with the site of the engineer's sidings to the left of the DMU pictured.
 I have to admit, for once, that it's nice to see some investment going into the region's railways and any new structures could hardly dimish the aesthetics of such an uninspiring station as this.
 In fact, in my humble opinion, the new structure adds some visual appeal/interest to the site!

 Google